guoyu511/funnyp/docs/index.md

 #### Reverse Proxy Rule

 `Reverse proxy rule` is a powerful tool for development.
 It handle requests and pass requests to the upstream server.
-The process of requesting forwarding is transparent for client.
-This allows you to easily export your own http services to a specific domain name.
+The process of request forwarding is transparent for client.
+This allows you to easily export your own http services as a specific domain name.
 For example, make all request to `www.google.com` point to your own server and port.

 To create a reverse proxy rule, yo click `Add Rule` button and select the `reverse proxy` option, then type the `regex` as expect url to match and the `upstream` as the url to request to the upstream server.